The Debutante

 ‘Mum… What happened?
 Are you ok?’

 Issy gasped.
 Their grandma was quite a remote figure, but even in her seventies a robust one.
 It was hard to imagine her not simply living forever.
-She had to, she had a sprawling country estate and acres of land and outbuildings to manage.
+She had to; she had a sprawling country estate and acres of land and outbuildings to manage.
 She was on all the village committees.
 Issy and her sisters didn’t really know her very well.
-They didn’t see her often – as far as she was aware she and their mum didn’t get along, though none of them really knew why.
+They didn’t see her often – as far as Issy was aware, she and their mum didn’t get along, though none of them really knew why.
 Something about Susan shunning their family fortune and title to live a more ordinary life with a more ordinary man, who, to Susan’s infinite chagrin, Grandma had turned out to be quite right about in the end.

 ‘Oh, mum.
 I’m so sorry.’